In my first year at Eton College, I joined the musical society. My first performance was as a treble in Mendelssohn’s Elijah.

 Angus proudly sings as a bass in UWACS, which is complemented by a history of singing in his school’s chamber choir.
 Angus receives great satisfaction through performing both renowned masses and lesser-known choral pieces, and finds his greatest joy comes from singing complex fugues, after hearing their refinement through each rehearsal.

-Angus is passionate about creating productive working relationships and is enthusiastic to join the capability and unity of the UWACS executive.
-He believes that a measured application of macro-financial strategies, in concert with near-term fiscal planning, will both catalyse the sustainability and eminence of the choir, whilst providing a solid platform to continue developing the choir’s talent.
+Angus is passionate about creating productive working relationships and is enthusiastic to join the capability and unity of the UWACS Executive.
+He firmly believes that a measured application of macro-financial strategies, in concert with near-term fiscal planning, will both catalyse the sustainability and eminence of the choir, whilst providing a solid platform to continue developing the choir’s talent.
+Long may the production and performance of superb music in this great State of Western Australia continue.

 I joined UWACS at the same time as Chris van Tuinen, so have been a member since 2011.
 It’s my first ‘official’ choir and I love it.
 Having grown up with a mother who was a classically trained singer and a father whose family had a number of excellent amateur singers (and cut some vinyl!), music and singing has always been part of my life.